brianmhunt/HookPromises/README.md

 Mutex Promise
 =============

-A+ Compliant ES6 Promises with a few extra features:
+A+ Compliant (and mostly follows ECMA-262) ES6 Promises with a few extra features that can help with debugging :

 - events
 - temporal mutual exclusion
 - uncaught checking
 - creation and chaining call stack

-These are primarily designed for testing.
+This implementation is primarily designed for testing, and a reasonably readable spec-compliant implementation.
+Its main intended purpose is as a drop-in replacement for the built-in ES6 implementation when one is developing and debugging

 This implementation is not intended to be used in production.
+As it is itself written in ES6 Javascript meaning,

+-  there's already a native `Promise` class;
+-  this would need to be transpiled for backwards compatibility; and, in any case
+-  this implementation is not fast compared to others.

+There are many other promise implementations better suited for production.

 ## Events